 7-23-11 Newton Road 950′ elevation gain, 3.86 miles RT

 This one is a nice, wide road that heaves up and down a few dense forest hills, then takes a sharp dive into a very deep ravine.
-The earth falls away there on the edge at angles so steep, they are nearly cliffs, and you feel vaulted above the river valley.
-The wind races through this green crevasse, bringing fresh air and luscious white noise to drown the highway.
-As you creep downwards towards the creek, its music rises up, too, as well as a thousand bushes and branches that turn the trail into jungle again.
-At the end, it all opens out into an honest to goodness little field full of waist high grasses, asters, and tansy.
-And you get a great work out.
+The earth falls away at angles so steep, they’re nearly cliffs, and you feel vaulted above the river valley.
+The wind races through this green crevasse, bringing fresh air and luscious white noise to drown out the nearby highway.
+As you creep downwards towards the creek, its watery music rises up, too, as well as a thousand bushes and branches that turn the trail into jungle.
+At the end, it all opens out into a little field of waist high grasses, asters, and tansy.

 9-9-11 Waterline Road 340′ elevation gain, 1.3 miles RT (Foot traffic only)

-Waterline Road is a relatively unattractive, gullied hike from top to bottom and a veritable mud slip in the wintertime.
+Waterline Road is a relatively unattractive, dirt gully hike from top to bottom and a veritable mud slip in the wintertime.
 Multiple user trails have sprung up, leading to on-again, off-again illegal transient camps on both sides.
-The road starts up on NW Skyline Boulevard right across the street from a hard liquor bar, which could explain a lot.
+The road starts up on NW Skyline Boulevard right across the street from a hard liquor bar, which would explain a lot.
 There is one quaint reminder that the route follows a water line (below).

 8-10-11 Springville Road 940′ elevation gain, 3.5 miles RT

 Although BPA and Springville Roads lose about the same amount of elevation over the same number of miles, Springville descends at nearly the same rate the entire way while BPA stays relatively flat, then drops like a stone.
 This makes Springville a great training ground for the inclines of Mt.
 Hood–in fact it reminds me very much of the routes that deliver you to Timberline Trail.
 Past the terminus of Forest Park at the bottom, Springville becomes gravel, then paved, then deposits you right at a route 16 bus stop on NW Bridge Avenue.
-On the way down you can make out Mt.
-St. Helens in the distance if it’s clear.
+Look for Mt.
+St. Helens in the distance on a clear day.